markmac99/ukmon-pitools/README.md

 =================================================
 These tools manage uploads of RMS data to the UK Meteor Network Archive and Live-stream.

-There is more information about RMS and the toolset in the wiki [here] (https://github.com/markmac99/ukmon-pitools/wiki "UKMON Wiki")
+There is more information about RMS and the toolset in the wiki [here](https://github.com/markmac99/ukmon-pitools/wiki "UKMON Wiki")

 INSTALLATION
 ------------